ethangreen-dev/lovely-injector/README.md

 ### Patch targets

-Each patch definition has a single patch target.
+Each patch definition has one or more patch targets.
 These targets are typically the relative paths of source files when dumped from the game with a tool like 7zip.
 For example, one can target a top-level file like `main.lua`, or one in a subdirectory like `engine/event.lua`.

 For certain games/libraries, files are loaded differently.
 Targets (or more specifically buffer names) can be arbitrarily anything.